jramminger/jramminger.github.io/_posts/2019-8-26-preparing_scans.md

 </DIV>
 <DIV align="center">&nbsp;</DIV>

 *OCR4all*, in any case, cannot segment the lines - end of story.
-The 'Equalize'-command, another suggestion from Google, returns a dark illegible result (as predicted by many users).
+GIMP's 'Equalize'-command, another suggestion from Google, returns a dark illegible result (as predicted by many users).

 Since there seems no easy way out, I tackle the real problem, the uneven coloring of the page.
 For this I use the Curve-tool:
 <DIV align="center">